jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 49. These are some stories from the past that we reveal to you.
 Neither you, nor your peo- ple knew them before this.
 So be patient.
 The future belongs to the pious.

 50. And to Aad, their brother Hud.
-He said, “O my people, worship Allah, you have no other god besides Him.
+He said, “O my people, worship Enki, you have no other god besides Him.
 You do nothing but invent lies.”

 51. “O my people, I ask you no wage for it; my wage lies with Him who originated me.
 Do